Skip to main content

 ATLAS Lab Research Areas

-The ATLAS Lab studies the human-machine teaming context from multiple angles including how to design complex systems to facilitate the effective communication between the machine and human, eliciting trust by the human in it’s machine counterpart, and the human-machine team being able to achieve desired and effective performance.
+The ATLAS Lab studies human-autonomy teaming from multiple perspectives including how to design autonomous systems and operator interfaces to facilitate effective performance, including eliciting appropriate levels of trust by the human in its autonomous counterpart, and facilitating the development of situation awareness and effective decision making.
 Example projects include:

-• Multilevel Framework of Trust Dynamics in Human-Agent Teams (HATs) - Currently funded by the Air Force Office of Scientific Research's Trust and Influence program, in collaboration with Florida Tech's Institute for Culture, Collaboration, and Management (ICCM), this effort is developing a Multilevel Framework of Trust Dynamics in Human-Agent Teams (HATs) and associated unobtrusive measures of trust.
-The first year of the effort focuses on a review of recent literature in the field and conceptualization of the theoretical framework that will be validated in later experimentation, including experiments designed to validate aspects of the model such as the influence of various characteristics of trust violations and repair strategies in teams, and how various compilational patterns of these events across teammates impacts trust.
+• Multilevel Framework of Trust Dynamics in Human-Agent Teams (HATs).
+Currently funded by the Air Force Office of Scientific Research's (AFOSR) Trust and Influence program, in collaboration with Florida Tech's Institute for Culture, Collaboration, and Management (ICCM), this effort is developing a Multilevel Framework of Trust Dynamics in Human-Agent Teams (HATs) and associated unobtrusive measures of trust.
+This effort has conducted experiments examining the influence of different characteristics of trust violations and repair strategies on agent trust, and how various compilational patterns of these events across agent teammates impacts trust in each agent and the team as a whole.
+Experimentation utilized the Multi-Agent Team Trust Emergence Research (MATTER) testbed, developed in collaboration with the AFRL's Gaming Research Integration for Learning Laboratory (GRILL), that simulates multiple autonomous aerial and ground vehicle agent teammates.
+The outcomes of this project aim to inform the design, implementation and training of HAT agents and human teammates.

-• Multi-Unmanned Aircraft System (UAV) Simulator for Teaming Research and Evaluation of Autonomous Missions (Multi-UAV S.T.R.E.A.M.) – A collaborative effort with the AFRL's Gaming Research Integration for Learning Laboratory (GRILL) that resulted in development of a virtual environment that allows the study of human-machine teaming elements such as team composition, team dynamics, trust in autonomous decision making, trust repair strategies, levels of autonomy, and multi-UAV management.
+• Multi-Unmanned Aerial Vehical (UAV) Simulator for Teaming Research and Evaluation of Autonomous Missions (Multi-UAV S.T.R.E.A.M.).
+A collaborative effort with the AFRL's Gaming Research Integration for Learning Laboratory (GRILL) that resulted in development of a virtual environment that allows the study of human-machine teaming elements such as team composition, team dynamics, trust in autonomous decision making, trust repair strategies, levels of autonomy, and multi-UAV management.

-• Unmanned Aircraft System (UAS) Heads-up Displays (HUDs) for Emergency and Commercial Operations– A project aimed to support Part 107 UAS operations, particularly for emergency operations, through heads-up displays (HUDs).
-The first effort consisted of a simulation-based search and rescue mission to assess operator situation awareness, workload, and performance.
-The second effort assessed HUDs in live settings utilizing Epson Moverio augmented reality glasses with undergraduate students and local first responders to determine the efficacy of these tools in the field.
+• Unmanned Aircraft System (UAS) Heads-up Displays (HUDs) for Emergency and Commercial Operations.
+This effort aimed to support Part 107 UAS operations, particularly for emergency operations, through heads-up displays (HUDs).
+The first phase consisted of a simulation-based search and rescue mission to assess operator situation awareness, workload, and performance.
+The second phase assessed HUDs in live settings utilizing Epson Moverio augmented reality glasses with undergraduate students and local first responders to determine the efficacy of these tools in the field.

 Cognition and Decision Making